 After a network has been selected, you will be taken to the token's wallet.

-Why do I pay for my token's transactions with another asset?
+Why do I pay for a token's transactions with another asset?

 In the table below, you can see which asset you need to pay transaction fees when sending tokens on each network: